Skip to content

 Good question.
 So, if you’re gluten intolerant, no need to worry.
 You can replace regular bread with gluten-free options and follow the same instructions I mentioned earlier.
 Usually, I prefer to use either pre-sliced Gluten-free Brioche or Challah for best results.
 I love the texture and how it holds together even when it’s toasted.

-Yuck, nobody likes mushy toast.
+No one enjoys soggy toast.
 Well, the problem might be having too much liquid in your batter.
 To fix this, here’s a little trick: mix your batter and let it sit for about 10 minutes before you dip in those bread slices.
-This way, you won’t have any excess liquids and your toast will absorb all that yummy goodness.
+This way, you won’t have any excess liquids and your toast will absorb all that flavor.

 Nope, it doesn’t.
 Instead, it’s made with a delicious blend of cornstarch, sugar, and flavorings.
 I’ve tried it and the best part is that it has a nice creamy texture that’s similar to real eggs.
 So, if you’re someone who avoids eggs, but still craves a delicious, creamy French Toast, then my secret ingredient for you is custard powder.